Lattices of varieties of plactic-like monoids: Background

-The set of identities that are satisfied by all monoids in a class $\mathbb{K}$ is called its \emph{equational theory}, and the class of monoids that satisfy all identities in a set of identities $\Sigma$ is called its \emph{variety}.
+The set of identities that are satisfied by all monoids in a class $\mathbf{K}$ is called its \emph{equational theory}, and the class of monoids that satisfy all identities in a set of identities $\Sigma$ is called its \emph{variety}.
 By Birkhoff's $HSP$-theorem, a class of monoids is a variety if and only if it is closed under taking homomorphic images, submonoids and direct products.
 We say an identity is satisfied by a variety if it lies in its equational theory, and a word is an isoterm for a variety if it is an isoterm for at least one monoid in said variety.
 A \emph{subvariety} is a subclass of a variety that is itself a variety.
-A variety is \emph{generated} by a monoid $M$ if it is the smallest variety containing $M$, and is denoted by $\mathbb{V}_M$.
-The identity-checking problem of $\mathbb{V}_M$ is equivalent to that of $M$.
+A variety is \emph{generated} by a monoid $M$ if it is the smallest variety containing $M$, and is denoted by $\bfV_M$.
+The identity-checking problem of $\bfV_M$ is equivalent to that of $M$.
 A variety is \emph{finitely generated} if it is generated by a finite monoid.

-The variety of all monoids is denoted by $\mathbb{MON}$.
-The variety of commutative monoids, denoted by $\mathbb{COM}$, is defined by the set of all balanced identities.
+The variety of commutative monoids, denoted by $\mathbf{COM}$, is defined by the set of all balanced identities.
 A variety is \emph{overcommutative} if it contains the variety of all commutative monoids.
 As such, all identities satisfied by an overcommutative variety are balanced.

 A congruence $\equiv$ on a monoid $M$ is \emph{fully invariant} if $a \mathrel{\equiv} b$ implies $f(a) \mathrel{\equiv} f(b)$, for every $a,b \in M$ and every endomorphism $f$ of $M$.
-Equational theories over an alphabet $\X$ are fully invariant congruences on $\X^*$ (see, for example, \cite[II\S{14}]{bs_universal_algebra}), and any variety is generated by the factor monoid of $\N^*$ by its equational theory.
-An identity $\uord \approx \vord$ is a \emph{consequence} of a set of identities $\Sigma$ if, for $1 \leq i \leq k$, there exist words $\pord_i, \qord_i, \rord_i, \sord_i, \word_i, \word_{k+1} \in \mathcal{X}^*$ and endomorphisms $\psi_i$ of $\X^*$ such that $\uord = \word_1$, $\vord = \word_{k+1}$ and
+Equational theories over an alphabet $\calX$ are fully invariant congruences on $\calX^*$ (see, for example, \cite[II\S{14}]{bs_universal_algebra}), and any variety is generated by the factor monoid of $\calX^*$ by its equational theory.
+An identity $\uord \approx \vord$ is a \emph{consequence} of a set of identities $\Sigma$ if, for $1 \leq i \leq k$, there exist words $\pord_i, \qord_i, \rord_i, \sord_i, \word_i, \word_{k+1} \in \mathcal{X}^*$ and endomorphisms $\psi_i$ of $\calX^*$ such that $\uord = \word_1$, $\vord = \word_{k+1}$ and